Tate Randle

 Tate Randle (born August 15, 1959) is an American former professional football player who was a cornerback in the National Football League (NFL) and the Arena Football League (AFL).
 He played college football for the Texas Tech Red Raiders.
-Randle was selected by the Miami Dolphins in the eighth round of the 1982 NFL draft.
+Randle was selected 220th overall by the Miami Dolphins in the eighth round of the 1982 NFL draft.

 Randle also played for the Houston Oilers, Baltimore / Indianapolis Colts, and Detroit Drive.